-As the saying goes, “When the going gets tough, the tough get going”.
+Ever heard the expression, “When the going gets tough, the tough get going”?

 Going to work knowing that the day is going to be like a battlefield isn’t exactly the best way to start.
 That doesn’t mean that you can turn the day around and get everything done, surviving the chaos ahead.